MBG1337/McubeTheme/README.md

 **If you encounter an error, re-run the script and type 3 and press enter and it will restore the panel with the panel's old backup created during the installation.**

 # Creators
-MBG & Angelillo15
+MBG

 # Support
-If you like the theme please dont forget to start the project and if you encounter any error while installing the theme, dont hesitate to contact us [here](https://discord.gg/n93Jk69ge5)
+If you like the theme please dont forget to star the project and if you encounter any error while installing the theme, dont hesitate to contact us [here](https://discord.gg/minecube)

 # Thank you for using the theme!